OGStudio/cross-language-dialect/README.md

-Cross-language dialect (**CLD**) is a set of tools and rules to write portable code for many programming languages at once.
+Cross-language dialect (**CLD**) is a set of tools and rules to write portable code for select programming languages at once.

+Kotlin syntax subset is a source to translate to one of the following languages:

+* Swift

 # Swift